History

 Gait

-- Antalgic – shortened single limb stance time on the painful side
+| Antalgic | Shortened single limb stance time on the painful side |

-- Trendelenburg – from abductor insufficiency, unstable head, varus neck, or muscle weakness.
-Can be an adaptation to decrease hip pain, but waddling increases shear stress on hip cartilage and valgus stress on the knee.
+| Trendelenburg | From abductor insufficiency, unstable head, varus neck, or muscle weakness.
+Can adapt to decrease hip pain, but waddling increases shear stress on hip cartilage and valgus stress on the knee. |

-- Circumduction – typically in unilateral weakness but can compensate for decreased joint forces and coronal plane contractures; also with iliopsoas tendinitis
+| Circumduction | Typically in unilateral weakness; can compensate for decreased joint forces and coronal plane contractures; also with iliopsoas tendinitis |

-- Short swing – hip stiffness, flexion deformity, lesser trochanteric impingement
+| Short swing | Hip stiffness, flexion deformity, lesser trochanteric impingement |

-- Short limb – shoulder dip in single leg stance on the short side; toe walking on the shorter side and knee flexion on the long side are other compensations
+| Short limb | Shoulder dip in single leg stance on the short side; toe walking on the shorter side and knee flexion on the long side are other compensations |

-- Intoeing – increased femoral anteversion, anterior dysplasia, LT impingement
+| Intoeing | Increased femoral anteversion, anterior dysplasia, LT impingement |

-- Outtoeing – slipped epiphysis, femoral and acetabular retroversion.
-Anterior dysplasia makes outtoeing gait uncomfortable in the groin.
-Lesser trochanter impingement causes gluteal pain and shortened stride length.
+| Outtoeing | Slipped epiphysis, femoral and acetabular retroversion.
+Anterior dysplasia makes outtoeing uncomfortable in the groin.
+LT impingement causes gluteal pain and shortened stride. |

-- Neurological exam – heel walking, toe walking, single leg hop on each limb tests strength, spasticity, coordination, and overall limb function efficiently
+Neurological exam: heel walking, toe walking, single leg hop on each limb tests strength, spasticity, coordination, and overall limb function efficiently.

 Supine Hip Exam